istio/istio/README.md

 Multi-environment components:
 - `istio-control`: config, discovery, auto-inject.
 All impact the generated config including enforcement of policies and secure naming.
-- `istio-telemetry`: mixer, kiali, tracing providers, graphana, prometheus.
-Custom install of prometheus, graphana can be used instead in dedicated namespaces.
+- `istio-telemetry`: mixer, kiali, tracing providers, grafana, prometheus.
+Custom install of prometheus, grafana can be used instead in dedicated namespaces.
 - `istio-policy`
 - `istio-gateways` - production domains should be in a separate namespace, to restrict access.
 It is possible to